ChiNonsoHenry16/AnomalyDetection-1-class-SVM-Autoencoder-PCA-t-SNE/README.md

 python anomaly_detection.py
 ```

-Output files (confusion matrices, plots) will be saved in the results/ folder.
+3. Output files (confusion matrices, plots) will be saved in the results/ folder.

-📊 Output Examples
 autoencoder_loss.png: Loss curve of the Autoencoder training
 autoencoder_roc_auc.png: ROC Curve for Autoencoder
 autoencoder_precision_recall.png: PR Curve for Autoencoder
 pca_plot.png: 2D PCA plot of the dataset
 tsne_plot.png: 2D t-SNE plot of the dataset

-📌 Notes
+##📌 Notes
 SMOTE is used only during validation to balance classes, not for training unsupervised models.

 Threshold tuning is done for the Autoencoder using the F1 score from Precision-Recall curves.